linuxserver/docker-deluge/README.md

 * `-e PGID` for for GroupID - see below for explanation
 * `-e PUID` for for UserID - see below for explanation

-It is based on phusion-baseimage with ssh removed, for shell access whilst the container is running do `docker exec -it deluge /bin/bash`.
+It is based on alpine linux with s6 overlay, for shell access whilst the container is running do `docker exec -it deluge /bin/bash`.

 ### User / Group Identifiers